mapbox/assembly/README.md

 ### Media queries

 - Many classes have media query variants.
-The media query variants follow a naming convention: suffix `-{size}` to end of the rule.
-For example, for the class `.p5`, the variations are: `.p5-sm`, `.p5-md`, `.p5-lg`,
+The media query variants follow a naming convention: suffix `-media-{size}` to end of the rule.
+For example, for the class `.p5`, the variations are: `.p5-media-s`, `.p5-media-m`, `.p5-media-l`,
 - If a class has a media query variant for one breakpoint, it must also have a variant for all breakpoints.
-- Order in stylesheet of media query rules is consistent: first the default rule, followed by the lg rule, followed by the md rule, followed by the sm rule.
-We do this to guarantee that sm rules override md rules.
+- Order in stylesheet of media query rules is consistent: first the default rule, followed by the `-media-l` rule, followed by the `-media-m` rule, followed by the `-media-s` rule.
+We do this to guarantee that small rules override medium rules, etc.

 ## Development